Looking to experience the best trail running Bend Oregon has to offer? Lace up your shoes and let’s hit these epic Bend trail runs.

 We love the lakeside loop around Paulina Lake.
 It is about 7 miles but pretty much totally flat and presents amazing views!
 It even passes by a hot spring (perfect for a mid run soak).

-Also, don’t pass up a view of Paulina Falls on your way in.
+Local tip: Don’t pass up an easy view of Paulina Falls on your way in.
 Just turn off the main road right before the lake and walk a short distance to see the falls.
-Park at Paulina Falls or at Little Crater Day Use Site for your run.

 Read our full article about the Newberry National Volcanic Monument.
 It really is a great place for all things exploring: camping, hiking, fishing, hot springs, etc.!